AtanasChachev/plana-earth-react/README.md

 This projects uses Open API for fetching data about the emissions for a country.
 There are multiple filters (country / product / start date / end date).
 Using Material UI for the layout and chart.js for the chart data representation.

+**PLEASE TAKE INTO CONSIDERATION THAT SOMETIMES THE OPEN API IS SLOW AND IT MAY TAKE LONGER TO LOAD**

 **IMPORTANT**:
 - Some of the filters requires a long fetching time from the API json so working example would be.
 - In order to install the scripts, please use `v14.20.0` of node